 The site selected for documentation must be appropriate for inclusion in the HABS/HAER/HALS Collection and can include buildings, structures, engineering and industrial sites, and landscapes.
-(Note that the HDP does not adhere to the fifty-year rule required by the National Register of Historic Places, and also welcomes the documentation of vernacular sites and structures.)
-The drawing must be of a site that has not been previously recorded by HABS, HAER or HALS through measured drawings, unless as an addendum to an existing set of drawings it makes a new and substantial contribution to the understanding of the site.
+(Note that the HDP does not adhere to the National Register of Historic Places' fifty-year guideline, and also welcomes the documentation of vernacular sites and structures.)
+The drawing must be of a site that has not been previously recorded by HABS, HAER, or HALS through measured drawings, unless as an addendum to an existing set of drawings it makes a new and substantial contribution to the understanding of the site.
 Applicants should contact the Holland Prize Coordinator with any questions.

-The documentation is to consist of a single, well-composed sheet of drawings that best conveys the significance of the building, site, structure, or landscape.
-The measured drawing must conform to the HABS, HAER (including the Guidelines for Recording Historic Ships), or HALS Guidelines and Standards, and to the Holland Prize Rules and Recommendations.
-Guidelines can be downloaded via the HDP website.
-Participants are encouraged to consult the Built in America website at the Library of Congress, or the HDP website, for examples of measured drawings that meet the standards.
+The documentation is to consist of a single, well-composed sheet that best conveys the significance of the building, site, structure, or landscape.
+The measured drawing must conform to the HABS, HAER (including the Guidelines for Recording Historic Ships), or HALS documentation Standards and Guidelines, and to the Holland Prize Rules and Recommendations.
+Participants are encouraged to consult the HABS/HAER/HALS Collections website at the Library of Congress, or the HDP website for examples of measured drawings that meet the standards.

-The individual or faculty sponsor must submit the Holland Prize Entry Form (PDF) by the required deadline.
-The entry form must be received at least two weeks prior to the receipt of the completed drawings.
-Upon receipt of the entry form, individuals or project teams will be provided with the requested number of blank sheets of mylar for hand-drawn projects, or the AutoCAD title block for CAD projects.
+The individual or faculty sponsor must submit the Holland Prize Entry Form (pdf) by the required deadline.
+The entry form must be received prior to the receipt of the completed drawings.
+Upon receipt of the entry form, individuals or project teams will be provided with the requested number of blank sheets of Mylar or vellum for hand-drawn projects, or the AutoCAD title block for CAD projects.
 There is no charge for these materials.